goetzk/tendenci-community/community-engagement.rst

 A bazaar like that mentioned in https://github.com/tendenci/tendenci/issues/692 might be a target for such contributions, unless there is an intent that all offered plugins and themes will be merged in to a Tendenci repository somewhere.

-T's parent only documentation
+Tendenci (corp) only documentation
 -----------------------------

-Lots of documentation is on the Tendenci (organisation) website and is not editable to casual contributors (presumably only available to T's parent staff).
+Lots of documentation is on the Tendenci (organisation) website and is not editable to casual contributors (presumably only available to Tendenci (corp) staff).
 Some of the documentation is correct, comprehensive and current.
 Some of it is irrelevant and wrong.
 Some of it sits in the middle and is good, but needs an update.
 I will cite my recent PRs supplying documentation for Stripe integration as an example of working around the lack of editing ability - if i was able to edit the documentation directly @goetzk would have been able to add my new information there.

-As an example of the problematic nature of the T's parent only pages @goetzk reported this issue in 2015 which is still unfixed:
+As an example of the problematic nature of the Tendenci (corp) only pages @goetzk reported this issue in 2015 which is still unfixed:
 * Your developers page (https://www.tendenci.com/developers/) has a number of broken links. [...]
 Github Newsfeed (https://github.com/organizations/tendenci) goes to the Github home page
 There are other easy fixes on that page too:
 * "Find out about Tendenci Open Source Hosting Requirements" should point directly to Read the docs, not to a page on tendenci.org which links to rtd.